John McAfee, software pioneer turned fugitive, dead at 75

 Wired Magazine reporter Joshua Davis spent six months investigating McAfee’s tumultuous life in 2012, when he was living in Belize and being sought for questioning in connection with his neighbor’s murder.
 He described watching as McAfee took out a pistol to illustrate a point.

-”‘Let’s do this one more time,’ he says, and puts it to his head,” Davies wrote.
+“‘Let’s do this one more time,’ he says, and puts it to his head,” Davis wrote.
 “Another round of Russian roulette.
 Just as before, he pulls the trigger repeatedly, the cylinder rotates, the hammer comes down, and nothing happens.
 ‘It is a real gun.
 It has a real bullet in one chamber,’ he says.
 And yet, he points out, my assumptions have somehow proven faulty.
 I’m missing something.”

 Associated Press writers Aritz Parra in Madrid, Renata Brito in Barcelona, Barry Hatton in Lisbon, Portugal, Adrian Sainz in Memphis, Tenn., Matt O’Brien in Providence, R.I. and Frank Bajak in Boston contributed.